Dental Care

 Plaque

 Plaque is a transparent film composed of harmful bacteria and food residue, which can be removed by brushing your teeth and using dental floss.
 If plaque is not removed from the surface of your teeth regularly, it will form tartar.
-Tartar is hard and can only be removed with a dental curette.
+Tartar is hard and can only be removed with a dentist's scaler.

 When plaque comes into contact with the sugars contained in food, acids are formed that destroy the tooth and cause cavities.
 Moreover, the bacteria contained in plaque produce substances that can irritate the gums, causing gingivitis.
-The symptoms of gingivitis are redness, swelling, and bleeding of the gums.
-If tartar is left to accumulate inside the gums as well as on the teeth, the problem can become more serious and periodontitis may develop, possibly resulting in the loss of teeth.
+The symptoms of gingivitis are redness, swelling and bleeding of the gums.
+If tartar is left to accumulate on the teeth, it tends to progress toward the gums.
+The problem can become more serious and possibly result in the loss of teeth.

 Plaque prevention

 Certain types of medication can reduce the amount of saliva in your mouth, thus promoting the production of plaque.
 These medications include allergy products, decongestants, certain antidepressants, and diuretics.
-Ask your pharmacist whether your medication promotes tooth decay; you may need to brush and floss more frequently or even have your teeth professionally cleaned more often while taking the medication...
+Other types of medication can affect the gums or the lining of the mouth.
+Ask your pharmacist whether your medication could impact your dental health.
+Also, do not forget to inform your dentist about all the medications you are taking.
+Certain precautions could be necessary during your appointment.

 Pregnancy and gingivitis

 Some people's teeth, particularly those of the elderly, may become sensitive to heat, cold, or touch.
-For sensitive teeth, use so-called "desensitizing" toothpastes (e.g., Crest™ for sensitive teeth, Aquafresh™ sensitive, Sensodyne™).
+The use of so-called desensitizing toothpastes can help control the pain.

 Dental care and children